Why should I pay for a name when I can just get drunk and play Scrabble to come up with something unique?

 The new name you came up with for me is already in use as a dot com.
 Does that mean I can’t use that as my business name?

-If we named your new pool cleaning service Watermark, and Watermark.com is a hotel or another unrelated business, you are free to use Watermark as your name as long as it clears trademark screening.
+If you named your new pool cleaning service Watermark, and Watermark.com is a hotel or another unrelated business, you are free to use Watermark as your name as long as it clears trademark screening.
 However, if named your new pool cleaning service Watermark, and Watermark.com is already a pool-related service, don’t even go there.
 (We try to prevent this but don’t do Google checks on names other than our Top 5.)
 By the way, we named an organization “Watermark,” and since Watermark.org was in use by a church, our client chose a creative domain name instead:www.wearewatermark.org.

 How much should I plan to spend to buy a domain name?